Philosocode/philosocode-blog/_posts/courses/web-hero/html/1-intro/2019-02-01-into-to-html.md

 ---

 ## Overview
-Here's what we will learn about this lesson:
+Here's what we're going to learn this lesson:
 - HTML and why it's important
 - HTML elements: nesting, empty elements, case-insensitivity, new lines
 - CodePen